wacl-york/quant-scraper/README.md

 The program is run using the `quant_preprocess` command that should be added to the `PATH` as part of the installation.

-As with the scraping program, it requires the presence of `devices.json` to define the manufacturers and devices included in the study.
+As with the scraping program, it requires the presence of `devices.json` in the working directory to define the manufacturers and devices included in the study.
 It also requires its own separate configuration file to be present in the working directory: `preprocessing.ini`.
 An example is provided by `example_preprocessing.ini`.

-By default the program pre-processes the previous day's cleaned data, although this behaviour can be configured by setting a YYYY-mm-dd formatted date to the `date` option in the `Analysis` section.
+By default the program pre-processes the previous day's cleaned data for all available instruments, although this behaviour can be configured by setting a YYYY-mm-dd formatted date to the `--date` argument and specifying the devices with the `--devices` flag.
+Furthermore, the resultant processed data can be uploaded to Google Drive by setting the `--upload` flag.
+Run `quant_preprocess --help` to see the available options.

 # Contributing to development